can87683/MetaTrader5-Connector/README.md

 # Compiling
 If you must run as binary:

-Ask any free LLM to help compile (very easily) in to binary in your OS setup.
+Ask any free LLM to help compile (very easily) into binary in your OS setup.

 Everyone has different configurations.